PENNSYLVANIA PERSONAL INJURY LAWYERS

 It’s important to note that workers’ compensation benefits do not include pain and suffering.
 However, you may be able to file a personal injury lawsuit if your work injury was caused by a third party, such as a negligent driver or a defective product.

-Can I Be Fired for Filing a Workers’ Compensation Claim in Adams County?
+Can You Be Fired for Filing a Workers’ Compensation Claim in Adams County?

 No, you cannot be fired for filing a workers’ compensation claim in Pennsylvania.
 The Pennsylvania Workers’ Compensation Act prohibits employers from retaliating against employees who seek workers’ compensation benefits.
 If you are fired because you filed a workers’ compensation claim, you may be able to take legal action and recover compensation.

-How Can a Workers’ Compensation Lawyer in Adams County Help Me?
+How Can a Workers’ Compensation Lawyer in Adams County Help?

 After a work accident, getting the workers’ compensation benefits you deserve can be difficult.
 The claims process can be confusing and complicated, and your employer’s insurance company may try to pay you as little as possible.
 That’s why it’s important to have an experienced workers’ compensation lawyer on your side.